-In this article, we’ll cover what medical conditions typically qualify for long-term disability and what you need to know about getting the benefits you deserve.
+In this article, we’ll outline some medical conditions that typically qualify for long-term disability and share essential information on how to obtain benefits.

 What we’ll cover: